The Extension Program builds on the teaching experience of the teacher and has four specific areas of building knowledge and skills:

-- To identify the need for referral for medical investigation when abnormalities in the Billings Ovulation Method™ chart are observed
+• To identify the need for referral for medical investigation when abnormalities in the Billings Ovulation Method® chart are observed

-The basis of this course is the Continuum of Ovarian Activity from Menarche to Menopause the life-work of Emeritus Professor James B Brown: http://humupd.oxfordjournals.org/content/early/2010/10/05/humupd.dmq040.full
+A large component of this course is based on the Continuum of Ovarian Activity from Menarche to Menopause, the life-work of Emeritus Professor James B Brown: http://humupd.oxfordjournals.org/content/early/2010/10/05/humupd.dmq040.full